-It could be the case that your ISP has blocked GRE protocol, you can contact your ISP and ask them to unblock it.
+It could be the case that your ISP has blocked GRE protocol, you can contact your ISP in the UK and ask them to unblock it.

-A GRE protocol is acronym for Generic routing encapsulation is used to establish a direct, point-to-point connection between network nodes.
+A GRE protocol is an acronym for Generic routing encapsulation used to establish a direct, point-to-point connection between network nodes.

-The Error 800 is a simple error that can definitely be resolved by following the above mentioned steps.
+Users facing Error 800 in the UK is a simple error that can definitely be resolved by following the above-mentioned steps.